john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 align: center
 name: mean_filter_figure
 ---

+```

-Applying a 3×3 mean filter makes the image smoother, which is evident upon close examination of the features in the region of interest.
+As shown in {numref}`mean_filter_figure`, applying a 3×3 mean filter makes the image smoother, which is evident upon close examination of the features in the region of interest.
 The histograms illuminate the distribution of the signal vis-a-vis the noise.
 As (f) illustrates, most of the noise was in the brighter regions of the image.
-```